 - As you might know from your own family, there are rules to follow.
 When staying in a homestay you are expected to respect and follow all household rules set by your host family and to stick to them.

 - Along with your friends staying in other homestays, you might think you have less of a chance to socialize compared to if you were living in a shared flat with friendly flatmates.
-This is not the case, ask your host family in good time for permission for your friends to visit you and don’t forget to socialise with your host family!
+This is not the case.
+Ask your host family in good time for permission for your friends to visit you and don’t forget to socialize with your host family!

 - Respect and be polite to your host family - this is very important if you want a good relationship with all members of the family!